agibalov/java-library-experiments/quarkus-experiment/README.md

 * TODO: test
 * `./gradlew build -Dquarkus.package.type=uber-jar` to build an executable *.jar (~15MB), and then `java -jar build/quarkus-experiment-1.0-runner.jar` to run it.
 The app reports 1000ms-1300ms "started in" time.
 * `./gradlew build -Dquarkus.package.type=native` to build a native image (~50MB), and then `./build/quarkus-experiment-1.0-runner` to run it.
 The app reports ~25ms "started in" time.
+* `docker-compose up --build` to build a native image and run in `debian:11.1-slim`.

 ## Notes